ncats/multiplex-analysis-web-apps/README.md

   * `App A` --> `Multiplex Analysis Web Apps`
   * `user_1` --> `andrewweisman`

+In addition, ensure you have stepped through enough of `deploy/snowflake/deploy.sql` for the relevant parts of these instructions.
+E.g., ensure you have gotten to the step of creating an image repository before you upload an image to the image repository below.
+Notes to execute the following are directly noted in the `deploy/snowflake/deploy.sql` script, so if you start stepping through that script, you can just reference the details below when you get there.
+I.e., you should be jumping back and forth between `deploy/snowflake/deploy.sql` and the instructions in this section.

 Push the frontend image to Snowflake.
-Note that `deploy/snowflake/deploy.sql` must be stepped through the step of creating the Snowflake image repositories (which is marked in the script).
-Also, if the Snowflake deployment changes, we need to use its name in place of `nihnci-eval`:
+Note that if the Snowflake deployment changes, we need to use its name in place of `nihnci-eval`:

 ```bash
 IMAGE_TAG=2025-10-24-v03-gmb-earliest